albesianor/Asian-options-hedging/README.md

 Asian call (resp., put) options are an alternative contract trying to address the European option's susceptibility to short-term volatility, by defining the payoff at expiration to be $\max(\bar{S} - K, 0)$ (resp., $\max(K - \bar{S}, 0)$ ), where $\bar{S}$ is either the arithmetic average of the stock prices $\bar{S} = \frac{1}{N} \sum_{i=1}^N s_{t_i}$ or the geometric average $\bar{S} = \left(\prod_{i=1}^N s_{t_i} \right)^{1/N}$, with $N$ being the number of subdivisions of the time interval $[0,t]$.
 This feature makes Asian options especially useful in markets where prices can experience temporary spikes or manipulations near maturity such as commodities and energy or currency markets, or where participants want to smooth exposure to volatility.

 The path-dependency of Asian options makes the problem of pricing them particularly interesting.
-Geometric Asian option has a closed-form solution, while the arithmetic Asian option has not, and so one is naturally led to Monte-Carlo approaches.
+Geometric Asian options have closed-form pricing, while arithmetic Asian options have not, and so one is naturally led to Monte-Carlo approaches.
 Another interesting feature is that delta-hedging strategies need to take into account path-dependence, as we will explain below.

 ## Pricing Asian options
 Geometric Asian options have a closed-form pricing formula very similar to the classical Black-Scholes formula for European options.